3rd-Eden/FlashPolicyFileServer/README.md

 ## Usage

 The server is based on the regular and know `net` and `http` server patterns.
-So it you can just listen for all the events that a `net` based server emits etc.
+So it you can just listen for all the events that a `net` based server emits etc. But there is one extra event, the `connect_failed` event.
+This event is triggered when we are unable to listen on the supplied port number.

 ### createServer
 Creates a new server instance and accepts 2 optional arguments: